XrunMeta/CLUBX/README.md

 - adds regions for some countries - 10 Agustus 2023
 - Migrate Database - 11 Agustus 2023
 - Finished add region in all country (90) - 11 Agustus 2023
+- Change resend code duration, from 30s to 60s - 21 Agustus 2023
+- Change resend code duration, from 30s to 60s - 21 Agustus 2023
+- Created a new API to store login history from a user, and also an API to retrieve data with a certain member id along with the history data - 21 Agustus 2023

 # Tri Work